rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Role

-Get role details by ID
+This action is used to get role details by ID

 ##### Input